robtweed/qewd/docker-server-iris-ce-aws/README.md

 You'll return to the *bash shell* prompt.

 ### Exit/shut down the Container

         exit

-## Daemon Mode
+## Background Mode

-If you start the Container as a daemon process, you should set the Environment Variable *QEWD_RUN_MODE* to *daemon" in your *docker run* command, eg:

-        sudo docker run --name qewd_iris -d --rm -p 8080:8080 -p 51773:51773 -p 52773:52773 -v ~/qewd-example:/opt/qewd/mapped --entrypoint /opt/qewd/start_qewd.sh -e QEWD_RUN_MODE="daemon" qewd-iris

-In this mode, QEWD is started automatically and you can run your QEWD Applications as soon as it has completed its startup processes.

-Daemon Mode should be used once you've completed development.
+You can detach the QEWD process and run it as a background job by starting it as follows:

+        nohup npm start

+In this mode, you can safely exit the Container's shell and the QEWD process will continue to run.
+However:

+- I've not been able to discover a way to monitor its output log
+- To shut down the QEWD Process, you'll need to use the QEWD Monitor application